lucasgeron/lucasgeron.github.io/_i18n/en/_posts/2023/06/2023-06-17-rails-scalability.markdown

 # What is scalability?

-A framework is considered scalable when it allows an application to be built quickly and efficiently, and can grow and adapt to changes in demand without compromising performance or stability.
+A framework is considered scalable when it allows an application to be built quickly, efficiently, and can grow and adapt to changes in demand without compromising performance or stability.

-Ruby on Rails is considered scalable because it is a modularized framework composed of several other frameworks specializing in various behaviors, such as ActiveRecord, which is responsible for mapping application classes to database tables, ActiveStorage, which facilitates image upload to servers, ActionMailer, which allows sending emails directly from the application, among others.
-In addition, its philosophy values a framework composed in a way that reduces the number of decisions a developer needs to make, while keeping the framework flexible and easy to customize.
+Ruby on Rails is considered scalable because it is a modularized framework composed of several other frameworks specialized in various behaviors, such as ActiveRecord, which is responsible for mapping application classes to database tables, ActiveStorage, which facilitates image upload to servers, ActionMailer, which allows sending emails directly from the application, among others.
+In addition, the Rails philosophy values a composite framework, seeking to reduce the number of decisions a developer needs to make while keeping the framework flexible and easy to customize.

 When developing a Ruby on Rails application, it is important to keep in mind that it can grow and that at some point it will be necessary to scale the application.